gryphonshafer/Quizzing-Rule-Book/content/rule_book/scoring.md

 : Current or next question label, the possible suffix; for example, if on question 17A, the value is A

 **Current/Next Question Number**
-: Current or next question number, which is a combination of integer and label
+: Current or next question *number*, which is a combination of integer and label

 **Ruling**
-: Ruling on a question; possible values are: "correct", "incorrect", and "none" (meaning no jump)
+: *Ruling* on a question; possible values are: "correct", "incorrect", and "none" (meaning no jump)

 **Challenge**
-: Ruling on a challenge; possible values are: "accepted" and "overruled"
+: *Ruling* on a challenge; possible values are: "accepted" and "overruled"

 **Overruled Challenges**
-: Integer representing total overruled challenges for the given team
+: Integer representing total *overruled challenges* for the given team

 **Quizzer Score Increment**
 : Amount the given quizzer's score should be incremented